viral32111/ServerMonitor/README.md

 WantedBy=multi-user.target
 ```

-Then run `systemctl enable server-monitor-collector` so it launches on system startup.
+Then run `systemctl daemon-reload` to reload service files, followed by `systemctl enable server-monitor-collector` so the service launches on system startup.

 ### Connector